Vyom-Yadav/Fake-Product-Detection-Hyperledger/asset-transfer/rest-api-go/README.md

 ## Usage

-- Setup fabric test network and deploy the asset transfer chaincode by [following this instructions](https://hyperledger-fabric.readthedocs.io/en/release-2.4/test_network.html).
+- Setup fabric test network and deploy the asset transfer chaincode by [following these instructions]().

 - cd into rest-api-go directory
 - Download required dependencies using `go mod download`